 Fixing a Leaky Garbage Disposal

-A leaky garbage disposal can be restored if you can find the part that's leading to the problem.
+A leaky garbage disposal can be restored if you can find the part that's creating the problem.

-If you find a worn out or leaky part, replace it.
-Don’t use plumber’s putty to fill cracks.
+If you find a worn out or leaky part, get a new one.
+Don’t use plumber’s putty to stop cracks.

 Disposals may leak over time due to: